abhisharma300/Decentalized_Supply_Chain/Readme.md

 **Smart Contracts** that help track product origination and verify product authenticity

--  Asset: any physical or digital entity that requires tracking Asset Attributes:
+-  Asset: any physical or digital entity that requires tracking in this case Coffe Bean Asset Attributes:
 		a.
-Ownership
 		b.
 Date/Time
 		c.
 Location
 		d.
 Grade